yu68/RNA-Hi-C/doc/source/Stitch-seq-tools.rst

 ========================================
-Stitch-seq-tools |version| documentation
+RNA-Stitch-seq-tools |version| documentation
 ========================================

 Overview
 ========

-**Stitch-seq-tools** is a set of bioinformatic tools for analysis of a novel DNA sequencing based technology to detect RNA-RNA interactome and RNA-chromatin interactome.
+**RNA-Stitch-seq-tools** is a set of bioinformatic tools for analysis of a novel DNA sequencing based technology to detect RNA-RNA interactome and RNA-chromatin interactome (RNA-chromatin interactome is coming soon).

 Below is a illustration for the experimental design of this new technology